 |In support of improving patient care, the University of Wisconsin–Madison Interprofessional Continuing Education Partnership (ICEP) is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC) to provide continuing education for the healthcare team.|

 The University of Wisconsin–Madison ICEP designates this Internet Enduring Material activity for a maximum of 0.75 AMA PRA Category 1 Credit™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 American Nurses Credentialing Center (ANCC)

-The University of Wisconsin–Madison ICEP designates this enduring activity for a maximum of XXX ANCC contact hours.
+The University of Wisconsin–Madison ICEP designates this internet enduring material for a maximum of 0.75 ANCC contact hours.

 Continuing Education Units

-The University of Wisconsin–Madison ICEP, as a member of the University Professional & Continuing Education Association (UPCEA), authorizes this program for XXX continuing education units (CEUs) or XXX hours.
+The University of Wisconsin–Madison ICEP, as a member of the University Professional & Continuing Education Association (UPCEA), authorizes this program for .075 continuing education units (CEUs) or 0.75 hours.

 Free, current version of Chrome (preferred), Firefox, Safari, Edge and Adobe Acrobat Reader or other .pdf reader.
 Some older browsers and Internet Explorer could produce error messages or not display the content correctly.